Living Inside the Conex Box

 What are the Benefits of Container Homes?

 The cost of building a container home is a lot less expensive than one might think.
-Purchasing an “out of service” container, meaning it’s no longer in circulation on the cargo ships, can cost you as less as $2000-$3000 and are readily available from American Trailer Rentals.
+Purchasing an “out of service” container, meaning it’s no longer in circulation on the cargo ships, can cost you as low as $2000-$3000 and are readily available from American Trailer Rentals.
 Containers are great for the environment because you are essentially reusing metal resources.
 Since these shipping containers were once transported by cargo ship, train or bus, the mobility factor comes in handy when choosing where you want to locate your container home.
 If you want to travel, your new home has just become portable.
 Shipping container homes can also be useful in times of disaster, like during hurricanes when families are displaced.

 What’s the Down-Side to Living in a Container Home

 Like any other home being built or remodeled, you still have to get a permit and adhere to zoning laws and codes.
 This can be a challenge since this is a new type of construction that many building municipalities are not familiar with.
 It’s crucial to check with your local building officials before beginning construction to ensure you’re container home will meet required codes and zoning laws.